Connect with us

 Sometimes, the greatest enemy of a boy’s future isn’t weakness—it’s fear.

-Fear of failure.
 Fear of standing out.
-Fear of being judged.

 Our sons are full of potential, passion, and big dreams—but the fear of failing or being laughed at can keep them from taking the first step.
 And if we don’t act as their mothers and first teachers, they may begin to quietly shrink away from their God-given purpose.